Maximize tax savings

-e-ration was first introduced in Delhi and has gradually covered states such as Tamil Nadu and Karnataka.
-Only aadhaar card holders can apply using e-ration card facility.
+E-ration was first introduced in Delhi and has gradually covered states such as Tamil Nadu and Karnataka.
+Only aadhaar cardholders can apply using e-ration card facility.

 Ration cards are issued based upon the total members in a family, and each category of the ration card determines an individual’s entitlement to certain rationed goods.
 Individuals with higher earning capacity (as fixed by the respective state Govt) cannot obtain rations at a subsidised cost.

-Each state Government has prescribed separate application forms which can be submitted manually, or, online for obtaining a ration card.
+Each state Government has prescribed separate application forms which can be submitted manually or online for obtaining a ration card.
 Common procedures that are generally followed in most of the states are given below.

 Following are the list of documents to be submitted at the local ration office by the applicant:

 The applicant is required to pay a basic minimum fee along with the application form.
 Once the application is submitted, the file is sent for field verification.

 This inspection has to be carried out generally within 30 days from the date of submission of the application.
 Once all the details are verified and confirmed by the officer, ration card is created and issued to the applicant based on their annual income.

 If the application is rejected, a rejection letter is issued with reasons for the same to the applicant.
-In case of any false/ misleading information, the applicant would be liable for criminal prosecution and consequent punishment under the law.
+In case of any false/ misleading information, the applicant would be liable for criminal prosecution and consequent punishment as prescribed under the law.

 If an individual is shifted or relocated to a different city and the ration card has to be transferred from one state to another, then the individual has to submit an application to the nearest ration office in the new jurisdiction.

-Similarly, a new ration card is issued or modified when a woman in the family is married and moves to husband’s house.
-For this purpose, the application has to be submitted to remove her name from the parent’s ration card and to add her name in the husband’s family card (marriage certificate has to be submitted for completing this procedure).
+Similarly, a new ration card is issued or modified when a woman in the family is married and moves to her husband’s house.
+For this purpose, the application has to be submitted to remove her name from the parent’s ration card and to add her name to the husband’s family card (marriage certificate has to be submitted for completing this procedure).